GNOME/gimp/devel-docs/gitlab-mr.md

 running the code and never blindly trust that it is harmless.
 In any case, run these builds at your own risk. ☢️

+## Generating a flatpak for merge request code

+If you add the label `5.
+Flatpak package` in a MR, then trigger a pipeline for instance by rebasing), it will add a flatpak creation to the pipeline.
+Once the pipeline ends, the flatpak can be installed by:

+- clicking the pipeline ID.
+- In the "gimp" stage, click the "gimp-flatpak-x64" job.
+- Then click the "Browse" button.
+- Click the `gimp-git.flatpak` file to download it.
+- Locally run: `flatpak install --user ./gimp-git.flatpak` It should propose you to install the flatpak, allowing you to test.
+- After testing, you can uninstall with: `flatpak remove org.gimp.GIMP//master`

 ## Generating a Windows installer for merge request code

 If you add the label `5.
 Windows Installer` in a MR, then trigger a